brefphp/bref/docs/environment/database-planetscale.md

 var_dump($pdo->query('SELECT * FROM test')->fetchAll());
 ```

-Note the `PDO::MYSQL_ATTR_SSL_CA` flag: while we connect via a username and password, [the connection happens over SSL](https://planetscale.com/docs/concepts/secure-connections) to prevent man-in-the-middle attacks.
+Note the `PDO::MYSQL_ATTR_SSL_CA` flag: while we connect via a username and password, [the connection happens over SSL](https://planetscale.com/docs/concepts/secure-connections) to secure against man-in-the-middle attacks.
 To avoid hardcoding the location of the file containing SSL certificates, we retrieve its path via `openssl_get_cert_locations()['default_cert_file']`.

-Alternatively, we can hardcode the location of the certificate file: `/opt/bref/ssl/cert.pem`.
+In Bref, the file is located here: `/opt/bref/ssl/cert.pem`.

 ## Laravel

+_This guide assumes you have already set up a Laravel application by following [the Bref documentation for Laravel](../frameworks/laravel.md)._

 To configure Laravel to use the PlanetScale database, we need to set it up via environment variables.